teddgarry2/mcserverstarter/README.md

 Create a finegrain token

-Go to settings in profile > developer settings > personal access token > fine grain (there a image below if don't know what to set in it)
+Go to settings in profile > developer settings > personal access token > fine grain > set the permissions as given below(there are images below too)

 Permissions for Personal access token